The following four program elements are required to graduate from the Articling Program:

 - An overview of other resource professions and their governance

-*Claim 1.5 PD hours + 1 PD Hour (webinars) or 2.5 PD hours (in-person workshop) appropriately under 'Declarations' in your PD Report.
+*Claim 1.5 PD hours + 1 PD Hour (two courses) or 2.5 PD hours (in-person workshop) appropriately under 'Declarations' in your PD Report.

-2. The BCIA Ethics for Professionals workshop is a 2 part online course hosted by the BCIA head office with an in-person version held in conjunction with the BCIA Conference and AGM.
-Using case studies and examples, this course takes a look at professionalism, the code of ethics, and responsibilities of professional Agrologists.
-The Professional Governance Act and the BCIA Bylaws and Duty to Report will also be reviewed.
+2. The BCIA Ethics for Professionals workshop is a two-part online course hosted by the BCIA head office with an in-person version possibly held in conjunction with the annual BCIA Conference.
+Examine professionalism, the Code of Ethics, the Professional Governance Act, the Duty to Report, and BCIA's Bylaws through the study of cases and examples.

 The BCIA Ethics for Professionals workshop consists of the following topics: